kapella-hub/monitor_report_agent/README.md

 Set `LLM_PROVIDER=stub` to run without external credentials; the stub client returns deterministic statuses based on log text and is useful for local development.

+You can also override the provider per monitor by setting `llm_provider` (and optional `llm_provider_metadata`) in the monitor payload when you need different backends for different checks.

 3. Start the API:

 ```bash